Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step03.md

 }
 ```

-This code creates a class that is based off of a Scene from the Phaser library and stores it in a variable called `GameScene`. `GameScene` can be any name you want you just have to make sure to use the same name whereever you see `GameScene` referenced.
-A "class" is a concept in OOP (or Object Oriented Programming).
+This code creates a class named `Gamescene` that is based on a Scene from the Phaser library. `GameScene` can be any name you want you just have to make sure to use the same name wherever you see `GameScene` referenced.
+A "class" is a concept in OOP (or Object-Oriented Programming).
 To get a general idea of what OOP is you can [watch this video](https://www.youtube.com/watch?v=m_MQYyJpIjg) if you'd like. **This video covers the concept of OOP however the code they use is Java which is a bit different than Javascript.
 Don't worry about this, the video is just to give you an idea of the concepts of OOP.**

 ```javascript
 constructor() {